rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 ### 6.1.
 ZIO

 A library for asynchronous and concurrent programming in Scala.
+There's a lot to say about it and Rock the JVM teaches this in detail in a [dedicated ZIO course](https://rockthejvm.com/p/zio), but we'll cover the essentials below.

-**ZIO** is a data type that represents an effectful program that when ran will:
+**ZIO** is a data type that represents an effectful program that when evaluated:
-* either
-  * may require an element of type `R` to execute.
+  * will require an element of type `R` to execute
-  * produce a value of type `A`
+  * may produce a value of type `A`
-  * fail with an error of type `E`
+  * may fail with an error of type `E`

-Sometime an oversimplified mental model is to represent ZIO as:
+Sometimes an oversimplified mental model is to represent ZIO as:

 ```scala
   type ZIO[R, E, A] = R => Either[E, A]
 ```

-But ZIO is much more than that, it is a full fledged library that provides a lot of utilities to handle effects, blocking, concurrency, retry, and so on.

-Very important, ZIO is a combination of monads, and as such it provides a lot of combinators to handle effects, errors and dependencies.
+But ZIO is much more than that, it is an extensive library that provides a lot of utilities to handle effects, blocking, concurrency, retry, and so on.
+Very importantly, ZIO is a monad, and as such it provides a lot of combinators to handle effects, errors and dependencies.

 A ZIO aka program, workflow, or effect:

 * can be combined with other effects
-* error are be handled
+* can handle errors, returning new effects as result
-* when resources are acquired they will be released
+* will release resources when acquired

-In a glance ZIO[–R,+E,+A] smart variance annotations allow a very convenient constructions like our Server side application:
+At a glance, `ZIO[–R,+E,+A]` uses variance annotations to allow a very convenient constructions like our Server side application:

 ```scala
 object HttpServer extends ZIOAppDefault {